 The attraction's 13 grass tennis courts are the only competition grass courts in the U.S. that are open for public play.
 Make a reservation, and you can show off your game on the legendary courts where the first U.S. National Lawn Tennis Championships were held in 1881.

 During the colonial period, Newport's chief export was rum.
 But rum-making was extinct in the state of Rhode Island for more than 150 years until the four guys who founded the popular Newport Storm Brewery built a distillery and began producing Thomas Tew Rum.
-Now, you'll have a tough decision when you arrive at their Visitors Center in Newport: Taste beer, spirits or both?
+Now, you'll have a tough decision when you arrive at their Visitors Center in Newport: Taste beer, spirits, or both?

-There are interactive features like the driving simulator.
-A complimentary coffee bar is available.
+A complimentary coffee bar is also available.

 Benefit Street, in Providence, was the social and cultural center of the town in the colonial and early Federal periods.
 For visitors, it is the most famous street that you can visit in Rhode Island.
 The draw is the original Colonial homes overlooking the city's historic waterfront.

 Walk the mile through the neighborhood and see the Colonial architecture as well as Victorian and 20th-century buildings.
 The varied architecture is intriguing and when you walk along the street you'll encounter secret gardens, an early graveyard, churches, and homes which are occupied today.

 Self-guided walking tours and "A Guide to Providence Architecture" are available from the Providence Preservation Society.